NiniolaX/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody, adds execution permission to owner, group owner and others without commas in the command 8-James_Bond, sets no permission to owner and group owner, and all permissions to others 9-John_Doe, set mode of file hello to -rwxr-x-wx
+7-everybody, adds execution permission to owner, group owner and others without commas in the command 8-James_Bond, sets no permission to owner and group owner, and all permissions to others 9-John_Doe, set mode of file hello to -rwxr-x-wx 11-directories_permission, adds execute permission to all subdirectories in the current directory for owner, group owner and others